Tom McMillin

 Tom McMillin is a member of the Michigan State Board of Education, and a former member of the Michigan State House from 2009 through 2014, representing the 45th State House district centered in Rochester Hills, Michigan.
 He was previously mayor of Auburn Hills and a member of the Oakland County Commission.
 McMillin graduated from the University of Michigan in 1987 with a bachelor's degree in economics and accounting.
 He is a certified public accountant.
 In 2009, McMillin was of the most conservative politicians in Michigan, having defeated a Royal Oak gay rights ordinance and supporting a county commission resolution defining marriage as a union between a man and a woman.

-McMillin was the honorary chairman of Concerned Taxpayers of Michigan, a ballot question committee opposing a proposal to raise state taxes on the May 5, 2015 ballot.
+McMillin was the honorary chairman of Concerned Taxpayers of Michigan, a ballot question committee opposing a proposal to raise state taxes that appeared on the May 5, 2015, ballot.

 McMillin was elected chairman of the 8th Congressional District Republican Committee of Michigan on February 20, 2015.